Virtual Festivals To Tune Into

 When: Throughout June 2020

 Free global virtual literary festival venue My VLF was launched in April 2019, well before coronavirus came into our lives.
 It was born out of a love of books, and the desire to connect readers and authors without the need to travel or spend money attending a literary event.
 Now, of course, it’s more relevant than ever.
-Events take place frequently throughout the year: coming up in June is the Historical Book Festival, with a line-up including Kate Mosse, Ellen Alpsten and Victoria Hislop.
+Events take place frequently throughout the year: June is all about the Historical Book Festival, with a line-up including Kate Mosse, Ellen Alpsten and Victoria Hislop.

 How: Sign up to My VLF for free, and you’ll have access to all events via myvlf.com